Test-Organization-dev/symmetrical-octo-garbanzo/README.md

-## Simple Use Case to Demostrate Jira Integration with GitHub and GitHub integration with VS Code!!!
+## Simple Use Case to Demostrate Jira Integration with GitHub and GitHub integration with VS Code!!